-The largest errors in Figure 4 are found for inorganic halogen radicals and their reservoirs.
-Halogens cycle through species with lifetimes spanning several orders of magnitude, and include several highly reactive photochemical forms.
-As a result, partitioning between fast and slow species at sunrise/sunset leads to large errors and mass balance issues associated with the use of the first-order approximation (equation (4)).
-Halogen errors are compounded due to their cycling through gas and aerosol phases.
-These problems were previously identified by Shen et al. (2020, 2022).
-Halogen errors compounded with long residence times are the cause of the slow error growth for other species in the stratosphere.
-The impact is much less in the troposphere.
+436 The largest errors in Figure 4 are found for inorganic halogen radicals and their reservoirs.
+Halogen radicals 437 cycle rapidly during the day but become locked in reservoirs at sunset, to be released again at sunrise (Wang

+438 et al., 2021).
+Partitioning between fast and slow species at sunrise/sunset leads to large errors and mass

+439 balance issues associated with the use of the first-order approximation (equation (4)).
+These problems were

+440 previously identified by Shen et al. (2020, 2022).
+Long residence times in the stratosphere compound the 441 problem and drive slow error growth for other species.
+The impact is much less in the troposphere where 442 the inorganic halogens are removed by wet deposition.

-Our results in Figure 4 indicate that halogen species should be kept in the implicit solver as fast species if the primary interest of the simulation is the stratosphere.
-Keeping the halogen radicals and their reservoir species as fast prevent large errors for halogen species in the stratosphere, in addition to avoiding error growth and spikes in errors as shown in Figure 4(d).
-Similarly, atomic oxygen (O) and HO2 radicals are the cause of high sulfate errors in the stratosphere (exceeding 10% above 85 hPa), and may be kept as fast to reduce this error.
-The performance improvement of the adaptive mechanism is then 23%, as compared to 32% in the standard configuration.
-Such ad hoc adjustments to the fast/slow species partitioning would be mechanism-specific and can be experimented with by users but we find in GEOS-Chem that they are not needed for standard applications focusing on oxidant-aerosol tropospheric chemistry.
+Our results in Figure 4 indicate that halogen species should be kept in the implicit solver as fast species if 444 the primary interest of the simulation is the stratosphere.
+Figure S5 shows the mean errors and time 445 evolution of errors over the 1-year simulation when halogen species are kept as fast in the adaptive solver.
+446 In this configuration, the performance improvement of the adaptive mechanism is 23%, as compared to 32% 447 in the standard configuration.
+Keeping the halogen radicals and their reservoir species as fast prevents large 448 errors from developing in the stratosphere, in addition to avoiding error growth and spikes in errors as 449 shown in Figure 4(d).
+A similar problem though not of the same magnitude is found for hydrogen oxide 450 radicals controlling the concentration of OH in the stratosphere, and this causes high errors in stratospheric 451 sulfate exceeding 10% above 85 hPa.
+The list of species to be kept in the implicit solver in the GEOS-Chem 452 model can be configured in the FlexChem interface and passed to KPP 3.0.0 as a runtime option.
+An 453 454 alternative to customizing the list of species to be kept in the implicit solver is to disable the adaptive solver in the stratosphere while retaining it in the troposphere.
+In this case, the performance improvement from 455 using the adaptive mechanism decreases from 32% to 20%.
+Such ad hoc adjustments to the fast/slow species 456 457 partitioning would be mechanism-specific and can be experimented with by users.
+We find in GEOS-Chem that they are not needed for standard applications focusing on tropospheric chemistry.
+458

 We find in this application that the append functionality (allowing species to switch from slow to fast over internal time steps) does not provide significant error reduction, in particular for the halogen species, and degrades the performance improvement of the adaptive mechanism to 24% instead of 32%.
 We retain it as an option in the adaptive solver code as it may be helpful for longer external time steps (here 20 minutes) or other chemical mechanisms.

-Manuscript submitted to Journal of Advances in Modeling Earth Systems